battleofthebots/system-gateway/README.md

 ```

 ## Releasing
-To build a _release_ zip for the competitors to analyze, run the following command.
+To build a _release_ zip for the competitors to analyze, run the following command from the main directory.
 This release zip has everything the competitors need to run the server themselves and uses the "compiled" python instead of source code.

 ```
-make release
+build/build-release.sh
 ```